ParaguayOfficial Name: Republic of Paraguay

 Rabies immunization is recommended for all travelers staying for more than four weeks or who will have remote, rural travel or expect animal exposure.
 Rabies is most common in the Central region.
 Even in urban areas, dogs may have rabies and bites and scratches from dogs, bats or other mammals should be immediately cleaned with soap and water and medical evaluation sought to determine if additional rabies immunization is warranted.

-Information on vaccinations and other health precautions can be found on the Centers for Disease Control and Prevention (CDC) website.
-For information about outbreaks of infectious diseases abroad, including Malaria and Dengue Fever, which are endemic in parts of Paraguay, consult the World Health Organization (WHO) website.
+Additional information on vaccinations and other health precautions can be found on the Centers for Disease Control and Prevention (CDC) website.
+For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.

 Travel & Transportation